waferbaby/dimples/README.md

 ## Class overrides

-In case Dimples doesn't do exactly what you want, you can substitute subclasses of the default gem classes and override whatever makes sense to you, you crazy kid.
+In case Dimples doesn't do exactly what you want, you can substitute subclasses of the default site or post classes and override whatever makes sense to you, you go-getter.

 Key | Default | Description
 ----|---------|-------------
 `site` | nil | A class to use in place of `Dimples::Site`.
 `post` | nil | A class to use in place of `Dimples::Post`.
-`page` | nil | A class to use in place of `Dimples::Page`.

 ## Rendering